Roasted Asparagus with Prosciutto and Parmesan

 Step 1

 Many people swear by snapping the ends of the asparagus.
 I’ve done this and I find that I’m often throwing away a tender part of the asparagus because it’s hard to know where it will snap.
-I prefer to just trim with a sharp knife.
+I prefer to just trim the rough ends of asparagus with a sharp knife.

 A cutting board of the asparagus with the ends trimmed off.